 Photo Source: Discover Long Island

-I love a destinations that has diverse experiences.
-Adventure, culture, luxury, or foodie travel?
-I say, gimme all!
+I love a destination that can offer diverse experiences.
+Why choose between adventure, culture, or foodie travel when you can have it all?
 Recently, I found precisely such a gem right outside of New York City.
-Did you guess?
-I’m talking about Long Island New York.
+Can you guess where?
+I’m talking about NYC’s backyard, Long Island.

 Out of the handful of times I’ve visited Manhattan, honestly, I never really thought to check out its next door neighbour.
-(Other than the brief step into Brooklyn from the Brooklyn bridge, which probably doesn’t count.)
-At least not until last September, when Discover Long Island invited me to come explore the offerings of NYC’s backyard.
-Upon spending a couple days there, I was blown away by how big Long Island actually is and all the fun things there are to do.
+At least not until last September, when Discover Long Island invited me to come and explore.
+Upon spending a couple of days in Long Island, I was blown away by how big the island actually is and all the fun things there are to do.

 *Big thanks to Discover Long Island for sponsoring my trip.
 All opinions expressed in this post are my own.